-Their height, ears and strips are very different from the species.
+Their height, ears, and strips are very different from the species.
 They are the tallest, have large ears and their strips are narrower.
-Unlike other zebras, their social groups does not last for long.
+Unlike other zebras, their social groups do not last for long.

 It is one of the large antelopes.

 - Arabian oryx – Found in the United Arab Emirates and vulnerable after being re-introduced in Oman.

 - Scimitar oryx – Found in North Africa and considered extinct in the wild.

 - East African oryx and Gemsbok – Found in Eastern Africa and at least not threatened.